slazav/py_patcher/Readme.md

 PN -- patch name detected by patcher.py
 CMP -- compare patched files produced by FirmwarePatcher.exe
       (no name and version change) and patcher.py

+(!) -- File contains extra 261 bytes at the end.
+FirmwarePatcher detects and removes them, patcher.py can't.
 ```

 ### some useful tricks for etrex 22x (could be useful for other models)